-The Bank's management of IRRBB is governed by the BPCALAsset & Liability Management (ALM) Policy.
+The Bank's management of IRRBB is governed by the BPCAL Asset & Liability Management (ALM) Policy.
 It defines the principles, priorities, and means of control and monitoring for managing interest rate and liquidity risks.

-The Group Treasury is responsible for the identification, measurement, management, monitoring and reporting of the non-trading positions on and off the balance sheet that are influenced by changes in interest rates.
-The Group Treasury also conducts stress testing for the Bank's IRRBB exposures.
+The BPCAL Treasury Department, with the support of Group Treasury, is responsible for the identification, measurement, management, monitoring and reporting of the non-trading positions on and off the balance sheet that are influenced by changes in interest rates.
+The Group Treasury also conducts stress testing for the Bank's IRRBB exposures, including various IRRBB shock scenarios with appropriate risk limits.
+The Bank has immaterial exposure to IRRBB risk as the assets and liabilities are repricing mostly under 12 months.

-The Financial Risks Committee meets on a quarterly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank, in agreement with the decisions, guidelines and directives issued by the Group Treasury Committee.
+The Financial Risks Committee meets on a quarterly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank, in agreement with the decisions, guidelines and directives issues by the Group Treasury Committee.
 The committee is primarily responsible for deciding on the changes to the balance sheet and the corresponding corrective actions and reviews the stress testing results conducted by the Group Treasury.